AccessCyberlearning 2.0 Synthesis and Design Workshop Overview

 The AccessCyberlearning 2.0 Synthesis and Design Workshop aims to conduct exploratory research to inform the design of the next generation of digital learning environments for science, technology, engineering, and mathematics (STEM) content.

-Led by the DO-IT (Disabilities, Opportunities, Internetworking, and Technology) Center—which has decades of expertise in designing welcoming, accessible, and usable websites, documents, videos, and digital learning activities—the AccessCyberlearning 2.0 Synthesis and Design Workshop will answer four research questions that emerged from its current AccessCyberlearning project funded by the NSF Cyberlearning and Future Learning Technologies program of the Division of Information & Intelligent Systems (#DRL-1824540):
+Led by the DO-IT (Disabilities, Opportunities, Internetworking, and Technology) Center—which has decades of expertise in designing welcoming, accessible, and usable websites, documents, videos, and digital learning activities—the AccessCyberlearning 2.0 Synthesis and Design Workshop answered four research questions that emerged from its current AccessCyberlearning project funded by the NSF Cyberlearning and Future Learning Technologies program of the Division of Information & Intelligent Systems (#DRL-1824540):

 - What challenges do learners with different types of disabilities face in using current and emerging digital learning tools and engaging in online learning activities?